-- Power down - Internet Service fail, i.e., lost of WAN IP Address - SIP service is not accessible.
-This excludes when: - User manually disables Registration. - User inserts a wrong authentication username or password. - User dials a wrong SIP number.
+- Internet Service Fail, i.e., lost of WAN IP Address - SIP option is disabled.
+See VoIP General Setting section. - Calls match with rule(s) defined in the PSTN Digit Plan. - SIP service is not accessible.
+This excludes when: - User manually disables Registration. - User inserts a wrong authentication username or password. - User dials a wrong SIP number, only and if, the PSTN Auto-Fallback function is not enabled.
+See VoIP General Setting / Advanced for information.